 At a high level, Exabeam's site collector involves three main processes:

-Data persistence and upload
+Data in transit persistence and upload

 First, Exabeam collects messages from external servers, systems, data centers, and other machines via syslog and/or Exabeam collectors (including Windows, File, and GZip).